How I Moved from Malaysia to Tokyo and Found Housing Alone

 Meet Vincent, originally from Malaysia, who came to Japan about eight years ago.
-Vincent studied Japanese and later mechanical engineering at university, arriving in Japan at a young age.
-Japan first stood out for the culture, the people, and pop culture like anime, but what made it a long-term home was more personal.
-Over time, Vincent stayed because of the community built here.
-In this interview, Vincent shares what it was like to move to Japan with agency support at first, what changed when renting independently later, and the rental “rules” that only become clear when it’s time to move out.
+He arrived in Japan at a young age, studied Japanese and later mechanical engineering at university.
+Japan first stood out for the people, and pop culture like anime, but what made it feel like a long-term home was the community he built here.

 Interview